Dae-sung Koo

 Koo Dae-sung (born August 2, 1969) is a Korean former professional baseball pitcher.
 A left-handed pitcher, Koo formerly played for the Hanwha Eagles in the KBO League, as well as the New York Mets of Major League Baseball and the Orix BlueWave of Nippon Professional Baseball.
 He announced his retirement from Korean baseball on August 15, 2010.
 He last played for Geelong-Korea in the Australian Baseball League.
+Since November 2025, Koo has served as the manager for the Shanghai Dragons of Chinese Professional Baseball.

 Early life

 Koo is a left-handed pitcher despite being born right-handed.
 As a child, he broke his right arm, an injury so bad that it forced him to become left-handed.
 Koo attended Hanyang University.

 Professional career

 Hanwha Eagles

 Koo began his professional career in 1993 with the Hanwha Eagles of the KBO League.
 In 1996, he won both a Gold Glove Award and the MVP of the KBO with a 1.88 earned run average, 18 wins, 24 saves and 183 strikeouts in 139 innings pitched.

 Koo played for the South Korean national Olympic team in the 2000 games.
 He led his team to a bronze medal in 2000 by pitching a 3-1 complete game victory over Japan.